Poly Implant Prothese (PIP) breast implants - the Australian perspective

 Long term follow up studies conducted in the USA show that rupture rates for silicone breast implants are approximately 1.0% per year.
 That means that for breast implants of all types approximately 10% of implants will have ruptured by 10 years after insertion.
-Detailed information on the long term outcomes of breast implants can be found in the US FDA report on safety of breast implants (pdf,1.45Mb).
+Detailed information on the long term outcomes of breast implants can be found in the:

 *Large file warning: Attempting to open large files over the Internet within the browser window may cause problems.
 It is strongly recommended you download this document to your own computer and open from there.